jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-04-04-beam-local-dev-2/index.md

 authors:
   - JaehyeonKim
 images: []
-description: In this series, we discuss local development of Apache Beam pipelines using Python.
-A basic Beam pipeline was introduced in Part 1, followed by demonstrating how to utilise Jupyter notebooks, Beam SQL and Beam DataFrames.
-In this post, we discuss Batch pipelines that aggregate website visit log by user and time.
-The pipelines are developed with and without Beam SQL.
-Additionally, each pipeline is implemented on a Jupyter notebook for demonstration.
+description: Batch Apache Beam pipelines in Python that aggregate website visit logs by user and time, written with and without Beam SQL and run in notebooks.
 ---

 In this series, we discuss local development of [Apache Beam](https://beam.apache.org/) pipelines using Python.
 A basic Beam pipeline was introduced in [Part 1](/blog/2024-03-28-beam-local-dev-1), followed by demonstrating how to utilise Jupyter notebooks, [Beam SQL](https://beam.apache.org/documentation/dsls/sql/overview/) and [Beam DataFrames](https://beam.apache.org/documentation/dsls/dataframes/overview/).
 In this post, we discuss Batch pipelines that aggregate website visit log by user and time.
 The pipelines are developed with and without *Beam SQL*.
 Additionally, each pipeline is implemented on a Jupyter notebook for demonstration.